-42 Project Name Family Services of Montgomery County Target Area Montgomery County Goals Supported Homeless & Special Needs Housing & Services (23) Needs Addressed Shortage of Homeless and Special Needs Housing Funding HOPWA: \$146,490 Description This project will provide tenant based rental assistance, supportive services case management and the administration of the HOPWA Program for Montgomery County.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 12 very low to moderate-income individuals or families with a member living with AIDS will benefit from this project.
-Location Description Services will be provided in Suburban Philadelphia in Montgomery County, PA.
-Planned Activities This project will provide tenant based rental assistance, supportive services case management and the administration of the HOPWA Program for Montgomery County.
-43 Project Name General Administration for Commerce Target Area Philadelphia Goals Supported AFH: Expand Edu, Econ, & Self-Sufficiency (43, 44) AFH Factor: Lack of Access to Opportunity for Needs Addressed Needs Addressed AFH Factor: Lack of Access to Opportunity Funding CDBG: \$1,984,000 Description This project will provide the general administration costs for the Commerce Department of the City of Philadelphia.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1,501,000 persons living in very low-, low- and moderate income will benefit and 251 businesses will be assisted Location Description Citywide Planned Activities This project will provide the general administration costs for the Commerce Department of the City of Philadelphia 44 Project Name Program Delivery for Commerce and PIDC Target Area Philadelphia Goals Supported AFH: Expand Edu, Econ, & Self-Sufficiency (43, 44) Needs Addressed AFH Factor: Lack of Access to Opportunity Funding CDBG: \$1,086,000 Description This project will support the program delivery for the Commerce Department of the City of Philadelphia and PIDC.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1,501,000 persons living in very low-, low- and moderate-income areas will benefit; 300 jobs will be created and 251 businesses will be assisted.
+40 Project Name Bensalem Township HOPWA Program Target Area Bensalem Township Goals Supported Homeless & Special Needs Hsg & Services (23) Needs Addressed Shortage of Homeless and Special Needs Housing Funding HOPWA: \$805,694 Description This project will provide a total of \$805,694 of HOPWA funding for the delivery of Tenant Based Rental Assistance, Supportive Services in the forms of Case Management and Permanent Housing Placement and Administrative costs to for Bucks, Montgomery and Chester Counties of the suburban Philadelphia area.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities This project will provide tenant based rental assistance and supportive services to 50 very low- to moderate-income housing to persons or families with a member living with AIDS.
+Location Description These services will be provided in the Suburban Philadelphia Counties including Bucks, Chester and Montgomery Counties.
+Planned Activities This project will provide a total of \$805,694 of HOPWA funding for the delivery of Tenant Based Rental Assistance, Supportive Services in the forms of Case Management and Permanent Housing Placement and Administrative costs to for Bucks, Montgomery and Chester Counties of the suburban Philadelphia area.
+41 Project Name Commerce Administration Target Area Philadelphia Goals Supported AFH: Expand Edu, Econ, & Self-Sufficiency (43, 44) AFH Factor: Lack of Access to Opportunity for Needs Addressed Needs Addressed Funding CDBG: \$1,927,000 Description This project will provide the general administration costs for the Commerce Department of the City of Philadelphia.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 1,501,000 persons living in very low-, low- and moderate income will benefit and 251 businesses will be assisted.
+Location Description Citywide Planned Activities This project will provide the general administration costs for the Commerce Department of the City of Philadelphia.

+42 Project Name Program Delivery for Commerce and PIDC Target Area Philadelphia Goals Supported AFH: Expand Edu, Econ, & Self-Sufficiency (43, 44) Needs Addressed AFH Factor: Lack of Access to Opportunity Funding CDBG: \$1,065,000 Description This project will support the program delivery for the Commerce Department of the City of Philadelphia and PIDC.
+Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 1,501,000 persons living in very low-, low- and moderate-income areas will benefit; 300 jobs will be created and 251 businesses will be assisted.
 Location Description Citywide Planned Activities This project will support the program delivery for the Commerce Department of the City of Philadelphia and PIDC.